majkinetor/au/README.md

 **NOTES**:
 - The inline editing is intentional design chocice so that AU, its plugins and user scripts can use latest package data, such as latest version, checksum etc.
 - WhatIf can be used when updating all packages.
+- Since WhatIf saves the original package before the update and restores it after the update, interruption at specific time can cause package files to be left unrestored.
+In that case you can manually restore the package from `TEMP\au\<package_name>\_backup` directory.
+This is not very likelly however in general because restore happens very fast after the update.

 ## Updating all packages